yashtech00/JobHost/README.md

 # JobHost - Full Stack Next.js Job Portal

 JobHost is a comprehensive job portal application designed to connect job seekers with employers.
-Built using Next.js, React.js, Node.js, PostgreSQL, and Prisma, it provides a seamless experience for job searching, hiring, and application tracking.
+Built using Next.js, React.js, Node.js, PostgreSQL, and Prisma, it provides a seamless experience for job searching, hiring.

 ## Features